shifttymike/aircrack-ng/README.md

 ## What changed

 The enhanced interface adds
-- keyboard-driven AP/station navigation
+- keyboard-driven AP/station navigation (now with scrolling!)
-- responsive message and help overlays
+- modern PHY rate reporting through Wi-Fi 7
 - multi-band channel controls
-- WPA snapshot and Hashcat export
+- One-key WPA snapshot and Hashcat export
 - privacy-aware client filtering
 - OUI labels
-- modern PHY rate reporting through Wi-Fi 7

 See [the airodump-ng UI and workflow guide](README-airodump-ng-changes.md) for the complete behaviour and hotkeys.

-## Authorized use
+## Authorised use

-Use this software only on networks, devices, and radio spectrum you own or are explicitly authorized to assess.
+Use this software only on networks, devices, and radio spectrum you own or are explicitly authorised to assess.
 You are responsible for complying with all applicable laws and organisational policies.

 ## Upstream attribution